Stan Herman

 Stan M. Herman (born September 17, 1928) is an American fashion designer.
 He was President of the Council of Fashion Designers of America (CFDA), a position he held until 2006 at which time Diane von Fürstenberg took over the position.
 He is also known worldwide for his leading edge corporate uniforms.

 Early life

-Stanley M. Herman was born in Brooklyn, New York, and grew up in a Jewish family in Passaic, New Jersey.
-His father owned a chain of silk shops.
-He attended the College of Design, Architecture, Art, and Planning at the University of Cincinnati, graduating in 1950.
+Stanley M. Herman was born in Brooklyn, New York, and grew up in a Jewish family in Passaic, New Jersey, His father owned a chain of silk shops. where he attended Passaic High School.
+Herman graduated in 1950 from the College of Design, Architecture, Art, and Planning at the University of Cincinnati.
 He continued his studies at the Traphagen School of Fashion, graduating in 1952 in Costume Design.
 Herman then served in the United States Army during the Korean War.

 After the War, Herman moved to New York City.
 Fired from his first fashion design job, he worked in Broadway theatre at night while designing part-time during the day.
 He left show business to pursue fashion full-time after launching his first collection, which Women's Wear Daily declared an unqualified success.
 Herman then became head designer for ready-to-wear company Mr. Mort on Seventh Avenue.